 When you hover the mouse over the item, two more icons become available:

-The cog icon that appears for a menu item shows that the item can be renamed, deleted, or duplicated.
+The cog icon that appears for a menu item shows that the item can be renamed, deleted, duplicated, or moved.
 Click the icon to perform a needed action.

 The X sign that appears for a menu item shows that the item can be deleted.
 Click the icon to delete the item.